ibm-cloud-docs/vpc/par-about.md

 A public address range is a contiguous set of public IPs that you can reserve and bind to a VPC in an availability zone.
 {: shortdesc}

-The IPs in the range can be routed to a Virtual Network Function (VNF) appliance in the VPC by configuring public ingress routing to route the destination IP range to a VNF virtual server next-hop.
+The IPs in the range can be routed to a Virtual Network Function (VNF) appliance in the VPC by configuring public ingress routing to route the destination IP range to a VNF appliance next-hop.
 Response traffic from the VNF appliance retains the source IP as it egresses, ensuring traffic isn't dropped.

 For more information about configuring ingress routing, see [About routing tables and routes](/docs/vpc?topic=vpc-about-custom-routes&interface=api).
 {: note}